Starting My Life At 30

 Sleeping some more, I woke up again to see my parents.
 I had the most lovely nurses in ITU.
 My legs were in one of those Intermittent Pneumatic Compression machines.
 It would help the circulation and, as it would inflate and deflate, one nurse would rub my legs in between and make sure I was comfortable.
 Another nurse braided my hair into a bun away from my face for me.

-When in my own room at the hospital, I could sleep and rest a little, but I was also on clear fluids only, despite a doctor saying I could eat a light diet.
+When in my room at the hospital, I could sleep and rest a little, but I was also on clear fluids only, despite a doctor saying I could eat a light diet.
 Mum had to come in and speak to someone as between Wednesday and Sunday I’d had maybe 5 mouthfuls of soup, a jelly and some ice cream.
 I was starving, I was pressing the morphine pump to sleep.
 Just so I didn’t have to think about the hunger.
 Come Monday morning, when I could eat breakfast, I was a lot happier.
-It’s the only downside to being in your own room.
+It’s the only downside to being in a solo room.
 On a shared ward, you hear everyone’s story and the nurses hear what’s happening too.
-Whereas one nurse told me I couldn’t have a cup of tea because I couldn’t have dairy (no idea why) and yet the other nurse gave me ice cream?
+One nurse told me I couldn’t have a cup of tea because I couldn’t have dairy (no idea why) and yet the other nurse gave me ice cream.
 Very confusing.

 7 Days Post Surgery

 It’s now been a week and I’m on some great painkillers.
-Still quite tired and sore and unfortunately came home from hospital full of cold.
+Still quite tired and sore and unfortunately came home from the hospital full of a cold.
 I feel like this is it now.
-I’m relearning which bag is going to be the best for Stitch 2.0, waiting on the wounds to heal up as nice as they can and for my yellowy bruised skin to go back to normal.
+I’m relearning which bag is going to be the best for Stitch 2.0, waiting for the wounds to heal up as nicely as they can and for my yellowy bruised skin to go back to normal.

 As always, thanks for reading…